kumi-minh-nguyen/nginx-apigw-2025/task_2/readme2.md

 ## In this task, you will use NGINX Plus to create a load balancer for your web applications
+In F5 UDF environment, go to Components > NGINX Plus 1 > Webshell

 #### Make sure you are root user
 `su -`